-We know that Caravaggio worked with a model for this painting, and the realism showcased here is almost photographic.
-In fact, according to Bradford Kelleher, there is a clear element of sculptural work in the creation of this piece and its structure.
-And David Stone notes that there is also a clear example of Caravaggio’s irreverence towards classicism.
+We know that Caravaggio worked with a model for this painting.
+The realism showcased here is almost photographic.
+In fact, there is a clear element of sculptural work in the creation of this piece and its structure, according to Bradford Kelleher.
+Also, David Stone notes that this is a clear example of Caravaggio’s irreverence towards classicism.

 Although depictions of the classical gods were popular during the 1500s and 1600s, this painting of Bacchus is not conventional.
 According to Witting, Caravaggio painted the god as an androgynous figure.
-Moreover, the gesture and posture of Bacchus are actively engaging with the viewer: offering them a cup and inviting them to rejoice in the terrestrial pleasures.
+Bacchus’ gesture and posture actively engage with the viewer by offering them a cup and inviting them to rejoice in terrestrial pleasures.

-Furthermore, Kelleher and Gregory state that this is a painting where we can see better than anywhere else in Caravaggio’s portfolio the impact the Cinquecento influences from artists in Brescia, Italy.
-Moreover, they explain that the tri-dimensionality and illusion effects here are direct borrowings from painters such as Moretto and Salvodo.
+In this painting, state Kelleher and Gregory, we can see better than anywhere else in Caravaggio’s portfolio the impact of the Cinquecento influences from artists in Brescia, Italy.
+They explain that the tri-dimensionality and illusion effects we see here are direct borrowings from painters such as Moretto and Salvodo.

-Mattoon states that in other paintings, water had traditionally been used as a direct mirror or calming effect, but here Caravaggio achieves troublesome anguish that drives the narrative.
-Moreover, due to the composition of this painting, we have a general sense of fragility and lack of stability.
+In other paintings, Mattoon says water was traditionally used as a direct mirror or a calming effect.
+Here, however, Caravaggio achieves troublesome anguish that drives the narrative.
+Due to the composition of this painting, we also get a general sense of fragility and a lack of stability.

-According to John Varriano, these mythological topics, particularly those where there is one single figure, give us a glimpse into Caravaggio’s mind.
-He argues that although the motives may be borrowed from myth, pieces such as narcissus have also a sense of self-expression.
+According to John Varriano, these mythological topics, particularly those where there’s one single figure, give us a glimpse into Caravaggio’s mind.
+He argues that although the motives may be borrowed from myth, pieces such as Narcissus also have a sense of self-expression.
 Arguably, one could read that this is a moment of acknowledgment from Caravaggio to himself, realising his own troubled life and the darkness that surrounded him.

 4. The Cardsharps

-If there is a painting that represents the actual life that Caravaggio lied beyond his paintings, it is this one.
+If there’s a painting that represents the actual life that Caravaggio lived beyond his paintings, it’s this one.
 The picaresque that exudes throughout his life story comes across here, as he paints these people playing cards.
-Just two people in the painting are playing tricks on the other naïve person.
+It’s two people playing tricks on the other naïve person in the painting.

-In addition, we know that Caravaggio liked gambling.
-In fact, it is likely that many of his fights happened because of games, debts, and egos hurt in the process.
-Above all, we must understand pieces like this, acted as social windows and commentaries of the world around people such as Caravaggio and their contemporaries.
-They are accounts of people who don’t often get an abundant historical record, which helps us understand periods of history in a more holistic manner.
+Also, we know that Caravaggio liked gambling.
+In fact, it’s likely that many of his fights happened because of games, debts, and egos hurt in the process.
+Pieces like this one acted as social windows and commentaries on the world around people like Caravaggio and his contemporaries.
+They are accounts of people who don’t often get an abundant historical record and they help us understand periods of history in a more holistic way.

 This painting is interesting because, according to Juliet Benner, it is full of spiritual power.
 The huge size of this painting in its current location (which is a relatively small chapel) means the message is impossible to miss.
 The pointing hand of Jesus to the tax collector Levi, who will later become Matthew, is a clear and commanding invitation to join Christ.

-By now you’ve also seen a recurring theme of beheading as a running topic in Caravaggio’s paintings.
-As historian Thomas Puttfarken explains, this is a reflection of his internal struggle and violence, which he develops through these scenes that show torture and martyrdom in a very baroque and Christian dual nature, just like his life.
+By now you’ve also seen a recurring theme of beheading in Caravaggio’s paintings.
+As historian Thomas Puttfarken explains, this is a reflection of his internal struggle and violence, which he develops through these scenes.
+They show torture and martyrdom in a very baroque and Christian dual nature, much like his life.

 1. Conversion On the Way to Damascus

 Saul is now Paul because of the grace of the Lord.
 Light surrounds his whole body.
 This suggests the mystical powers have now done their job.
-Therefore, Paul is ready to become a follower of Jesus.
+So, Paul is now ready to become a follower of Jesus.

 To fully understand this painting, we need a little bit of biblical knowledge.
-The motive of St. Paul and his conversion is very powerful because it is the ultimate tale of redemption.
+The motive of St. Paul and his conversion is very powerful because it’s the ultimate tale of redemption.
 Saul (Paul’s name before converting) was a Pharisee who actively discriminated against Christians.
-His conversion demonstrated that even the enemies of God can find their way into the path to heaven.
+His conversion demonstrated that even the enemies of God can find their way to the path to heaven.

-Finally, the fact that Caravaggio had the opportunity to make paintings for the Pope’s treasurer, Tiberio Cerasi, is remarkable on its own.
-It suggests that despite his troublesome background, his talent was—at least at that moment—still outshined his criminal activities.
+Finally, the fact that Caravaggio had the opportunity to create paintings for the pope’s treasurer, Tiberio Cerasi, is remarkable on its own.
+It suggests that despite his troublesome background, his talent—at least at that moment—still outshined his criminal activities.
 According to the Menzies, he was like a “rock star.”
-In which case, even the most powerful men in Rome could look momentarily look the other way to obtain a masterpiece.
+Even the most powerful men in Rome could look the other way, momentarily, to get a masterpiece.